 In 1986, due to the kindness of a sponsor who offered land to build the monastery, he traveled to Nepal to begin constructing the branch of Kalimpong Segyu Monastery.
 It took several trips back and forth to Nepal, but finally, with the support of Drubwang Ganchen Rinpoche and other sponsors they started to build the monastery prayer hall and some residential rooms for the monks.

-On his fourth visit, with the help of Kalden La who is very skillful in making mandalas, and other monks, they spent the next 3 months performing Guhayasamja, Thirteen Deity Yamantaka and Heruka Sadhanas, among other rituals.
+On his fourth visit, with the help of his faithful students, Gen Kalden and other monks, they spent the next 3 months performing Guhayasamja, Thirteen Deity Yamantaka and Heruka Sadhanas, among other rituals.

 Over the next few years he also made several trips to Europe, Bangkok and Indonesia.